The Best Arduino Books You Can Read: Best Arduino Books for Beginners, Experts, and More

 The Arduino is a spectacular microcontroller.
 It differs from a single-board computer in that the Arduino runs code and executes various processes as a programmable microcontroller.
-Compare that to the Raspberry Pi, ASUS Tinker Board, or Odroid XU4, single-board computers which run full-fledged operating systems (OSes) such as Linux, Android, or Chrome OS.
+Compare that to the Raspberry Pi, ASUS Tinker Board, or Odroid XU4, single-board computers that run full-fledged operating systems (OSes) such as Linux, Android, or Chrome OS.
 Whether you're just starting out with Arduino, have been hands-on with the ultra-popular microcontroller, or are an expert already, Arduino reading material can truly elevate your maker projects.
 Check out the best Arduino books you can read!

 Whereas getting started with the Raspberry Pi and other alternatives remains fairly accessible since they're basically just computers with all components baked in, Arduino boards are a bit more complex.
 As such, a guide to getting started with both hardware and software is a best-bet for beginners.
 In Arduino for Beginners: Step-by-Step Guide to Arduino, you'll learn not only about setting up Arduino boards and accessories but also about the IDE and how Arduino hardware interfaces with software.
 This is a fantastic starting point for those just hopping into the Arduino space.
 Author Simon Knight provides a solid starter book for Arduino newbies.

 2. Programming Arduino: Getting Started with Sketches, Second Edition